Care For Your Little One’s Smile

 benefits of taking your child

-to a pediatric dentist
+to a Family dentist

 Baby teeth are structurally different from permanent teeth because the enamel is thinner.
 General dentists do not receive specific training in how to treat these teeth without risking damage.

 Many family dentists have a minimum age limit that prevents parents from taking their child to see a dentist when they’re supposed to: by the time they turn one year old or receive their first baby tooth.
-A pediatric dentist can examine your child right away and build a long-term relationship that fosters trust and familiarity.
+A dentist can examine your child right away and build a long-term relationship that fosters trust and familiarity.

 - Familiarity with the stages of growth in early childhood